infonomic/payload-alternative-lexical-richtext-editor/README.md

 3. We needed a way to call `setValue` for the RichText field from `LexicalNestedComposer` within our image plugin captions and admonition plugin text, and so created `SharedOnChangeContext`.
 When versions are enabled, this means that the 'Save Draft, and 'Publish Changes' buttons become 'enabled' when `LexicalNestedComposer` text is changed.
 Overall, our structure for [context providers](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/field/editor-context.tsx) for the editor is a little different as well.

 4. We wanted control over the serialization of internal links.
+See the special section below on Richtext Internal Links Strategy.

+5. In Payload 3.0 - we wanted to experiment with client-only forms using the new field api and `RenderFields`.
+You can see an example here in our [Admonition plugin](https://github.com/infonomic/payload-alternative-lexical-richtext-editor/blob/main/next/src/payload/adapters/richtext-lexical/field/plugins/admonition-plugin/admonition-drawer.tsx).
+This is totally experimental.
+It works (as far as we can tell) and we're using this for all of our custom components that require modals or drawers with Payload fields.

+6. We wanted to share our plugins - in particular our Inline Image plugin which was accepted into the Lexcical playground and our Admonition plugin.
+In fact, our Inline Image plugin was one of the main reasons we chose Lexical as our preferred editor.
+Try creating a floated inline element that appears correctly in both the admin editor and the front end application - inside any of the 'other editors', and you'll see why ;-).
+Most of the other plugins in this repo track Lexical Playground plugins and are updated from there.

+7. And lastly, we wanted to keep our editor lightweight and fast, in particular for longer documents.

+## Richtext Internal Links Strategy

-Instead of retrieving and populating a document for each internal link in the editor via an `afterRead` field hook, we wanted to augment the relationship with just the slug and title.
+As mentioned in the rationale section above, we wanted control over the serialization of internal links.
+Instead of retrieving and populating an entire document for each internal link in the editor via an `afterRead` field hook, we wanted to augment the relationship with just the slug and title.
 For example, here's our version of the Lexical link node:

 ```json
 {